💡 WiseUp! Vol. 22 — Three thousand books, custom shortcuts and TTS your Daily Review!

 What's new in Reader and Readwise

-👍 Featured finds
+👍 Three featured finds

 💬 From the Readwise group chat